Traben-0/Entity_Texture_Features/.github/README.md

 </div>

-- For custom & random entity textures to work you can use a resource pack that supports the **OptiFine format** for custom / random textures.
-ETF supports all OptFine custom and random entities, including all biome, height, name, etc. properties, and even more added by ETF!
+- For custom & random entity textures you can use a resource pack that supports the **OptiFine format**.
+ETF supports all OptFine custom and random entities, including all the properties and even more added by ETF!

 <div align="center">